“The Internet is the first thing that humanity has built that humanity doesn't understand, the largest experiment in anarchy that we have ever had.”

 But there are some negative impacts from Brexit preparations to date.

 - Rumour has it that the one reason for the painful delays in R&D Tax Credit claim processing have been down to HMRC staff reassignments due to Brexit.
-But hopefully after a complaint by ICAEW this has improved.
+Hopefully after a complaint by ICAEW this has improved.
 But communication with HMRC when claim processing is late remains extremely testing.
 Any delay is extremely damaging to start-ups struggling for cash flow.

 - The consultation on the proposed new PAYE cap will now be on hold as a result of the general election.
 This measure is unlikely to impact many R&D Tax Credit claims but could hit start-ups who use subcontractors and don't have a large amount of PAYE and NIC to consider for the cap.
 It is concerning that no decision has been made for a policy due to be implemented for accounting periods starting on 1st April 2020.